 Memberships or dues for professional organizations that are to be paid with state-appropriated funds or from federally funded sponsored projects are subject to state and federal rules and regulations.

-All expenditures for memberships, regardless of fund source, must be reviewed and approved by the President before purchase.
+All expenditures for memberships, regardless of fund source, must be reviewed and approved by the President before purchase by submitting the request for membership form thru DocuSign.
 Memberships may not be purchased using a Procurement Card (ProCard) unless the prior documented approval of the President is obtained.

 The following criteria must be met for all memberships: